 Contracts

 Wherever you buy a product or service in the EU, the seller must provide you with clear, correct, and understandable information about the product or service before you make the purchase before the conclusion of your contract.
 Contracts must be written in plain and understandable language and cannot contain unfair contract terms.
-The trader have the obligation to adapt their commercial practices and the communication of the contract’s terms and conditions to the targeted public (i.e. if the trader is aiming to sell its product to blind persons it needs to provide the pre contractual information in an accessible manner.
+The traders have the obligation to adapt their commercial practices and the communication of the contract’s terms and conditions to the targeted public (i.e. if the trader is aiming to sell its product to blind persons it needs to provide the pre contractual information in an accessible manner).
 A failure to do so could constitute unfair commercial practices.

-For more information, please see the EU’s webpage on contract information.
+For more information, please see the EU’s webpage on contract information and the Directive 2011/83/EU of 25 October 2011 on consumer rights.

 Pricing